H2yx/IMP-RND-Iter-AlG/README.md

 # IMP-RND-Iter-AlG
-A respository for randomize iterative algorithm and theoretical research of color image restoration for discrete ill-posed inverse problems
+A respository for randomized iterative algorithm and theoretical research of color image restoration for discrete ill-posed inverse problems

-This is a project team of undergraduates from the School of Mathematical Sciences of Tongji University, in charge of a municipal project for innovation and entrepreneurship entitled "randomize iterative algorithm and theoretical research of color image restoration for discrete ill-posed inverse problems".
+This is a project team of undergraduates from the School of Mathematical Sciences of Tongji University, in charge of a municipal project for innovation and entrepreneurship entitled "randomized iterative algorithm and theoretical research of color image restoration for discrete ill-posed inverse problems".

 The details are as follows.